floor9design-ltd/laravel-restful-api/README.md

 ## Testing

-Tests under development and will be pushed shortly.
+Tests under development and are underway.

+To run the existing tests:

+* `./vendor/phpunit/phpunit/phpunit`

+Documentation and coverage can be generated as follows:

+* `./vendor/phpunit/phpunit/phpunit --coverage-html docs/tests/`

 ## Credits